-Setting Relations Right:

-transforming conflict into cooperation through group conferencing Three-day Professional Development Workshop Presenters: Dr David Moore and Dr Alikki Vernon Seminar Centre: University College Melbourne University Dates: Wednesday 22nd - Friday 24th May 2024 Time: 9:30am - 5:00pm each day This workshop provides 3 days of training on the practical theory of restorative practices and relationship management.
+Setting Relations Right: transforming conflict into cooperation through group conferencing Three-day Professional Development Workshop Presenters: Dr David Moore and Dr Alikki Vernon Leitch Academic Centre: University College Melbourne University Dates: Wednesday 21st - Friday 23rd May 2025 Time: 9:30am - 5:00pm each day

+This workshop provides 3 days of training on restorative practice and relationship management.
 The workshop is relevant for facilitators, managers, policy makers, and evaluators.
-Workshop participants will: - examine dispute-handling and conflict management techniques for addressing challenging situations in justice, health and education systems, and in families, workplaces, residential &/or other communities; - identify situations that can be addressed effectively using these techniques; - distinguish several formats of the group conferencing process and related skills for addressing conflict &/or complex issues, &/or promoting conflict resilience; - practise facilitation techniques that can be applied in a wide range of situations; & - understand how these techniques support broader systems of relationship management.
+Workshop participants will:

+- examine dispute-handling and conflict management techniques for addressing challenging situations in justice-, health-, and education systems, and in family-, workplace-, residential- &/or other communities; - identify situations that can be addressed effectively using these techniques; - distinguish several formats of the group conferencing process and related skills for addressing conflict &/or complex issues, &/or promoting conflict resilience; - practise facilitation techniques that can be applied in a wide range of situations; & - understand how these processes and techniques can support broader systems of relationship management.

 All participants will receive a copy of Setting Relations Right in Restorative Practice.
 This 2024 text is consistent with the Best Practice Standards developed by the Australian Association of Restorative Justice (AARJ) for Group Conference facilitation.

 Workshop fee: \$1,700 (incl GST) for three days.
 All days are fully catered.
 Reduced rates are available for group bookings.

 For further information, and registration and payment details, please contact Alikki Vernon: alikki@alikkiv.com.au